The Name of a Tribe That Defined a Nation

 How could we not trust their healing and divination crafts when Mother Nature seemed to murmur directly into their ears?

-Celtic Zenit
+Celtic Zenith

-Our golden age of unparalleled flourishing lasted four (four!) centuries, marked by improbable expansions and forays into foreign territories: Ireland and Britain already since millennia, Iberia since the 6th century BCE, 390 BCE to Rome's doors, 279 BCE to Delphi, and even further to Asia Minor (modern Turkey) in the 3rd century BCE as well, where we were known as the Galatians.
+Our golden age of unparalleled flourishing lasted four (four!) centuries, marked by improbable expansions and forays into foreign territories: Ireland and Britain already since 600 BCE, Iberia since the 6th century BCE, 390 BCE to Rome's doors, 279 BCE to Delphi, and even further to Asia Minor (modern Turkey) in the 3rd century BCE as well, where we were known as the Galatians.

 Our trade routes branched out as far as the Mediterranean, bringing wealth, coins, art, and the fables of distant lands into the heart of our society.